 High Temperature Range: 201°C - 225°C (393°F - 437°F)

 For users seeking the full-spectrum experience, high temperatures unlock deeper relaxation and more intense effects.
-This range activates more cannabinoids and terpenes known for their potency, psychoactive effects and medicinal value.
+This range activates begins to activate cannabinoids and terpenes known for their potency, psychoactive effects and medicinal value.

 It's important to note that the flavours, effects, and compound activations suggested within these temperature ranges are general guidelines.
 They can vary significantly depending on the unique cannabinoid and terpene profile of the cannabis strain, as well as the dosage you consume.
 This means that while these ranges provide a solid starting point, your individual experience may differ.
 Experimentation is key!